mcbuddy/testivai-actions/README.md

 ## How It Works

+### Report Generation and Deployment

+1. When a PR is created or updated, the deploy workflow is triggered
+2. The workflow runs TestivAI commands to generate snapshots and comparisons
+3. It creates a PR-specific report using the `--out` flag to a dedicated directory
+4. The report is deployed to GitHub Pages with a unique PR-specific URL
+5. A comment is posted on the PR with a link to the GitHub Pages report

+### Approval Process

-1. When a PR comment is created with one of the approval/rejection commands, the workflow is triggered
+1. When a PR comment is created with one of the approval/rejection commands, the approval workflow is triggered
 2. The action parses the comment to determine the intent (approve all, approve specific, reject specific)
 3. It updates the approvals.json file with the appropriate entries and metadata
 4. It runs the TestivAI CLI to update baseline images for approved changes